 There’s a photo that I keep in a book.
 Me, him and two other fellas at a gallery opening, laughin’ up.
 Those three fellas are gone.
 Those three fellas were gay Aboriginal men.
 Why didn’t just one of them survive?
 Why wasn’t one of those deaths mine?

 We have to acknowledge these times, that people experienced this and that it was awful.
-We still need to talk AIDS and with those whose lives it hasn’t touched, I think they’d like to know.
-Historys have a habit of covering things up.
+We still need to talk AIDS and with those whose lives it hasn’t touched.
+I think they’d like to know.
+History has a habit of covering things up.

-This track was recorded live, straight to mini disc.
-Credits: Peter Northcote (guitar), Leon Gaer (bass), Ian Bloxom (drums), Tim Bishop, Helen Anu & Sam Barsah (vocals).
+Recorded live, straight to mini disc.
+Closing story and song, His Spirit Flies, songs and stories of Death and Life.
+New Theatre, Newtown.
+Sydney Gay Games Cultural Festival 2002.
+Poor Johnny Low Count was first publicly performed at Sydney AIDS Candlelight Memorial, 1997.
+Recording credits : Peter Northcote (guitar), Leon Gaer (bass), Ian Bloxom (drums), Tim Bishop, Helen Anu & Sam Barsah (vocals).
 Mastered by Ted Rudduck.
-LYRICS